 The main point to pay attention to is the dampness of the substrate the worms are kept in.
 You want to avoid mould growing in the container.
 Ensure that you change any damp bedding in their container and you should have no problems.

-This is just a quick message to keep you up to date, we are still open and processing orders as normal and will continue to do so!
+This is just a quick message to keep you up to date, we are still open and processing orders.
+Due to unprecedented demand there will be a maximum of a 2 day delay on dispatch though we are trying to process orders as quickly as possible.

 Royal Mail continues to work hard to collect, process and deliver as much mail and parcels as possible in difficult circumstances.
 Despite our best endeavours, it is likely that some areas of the country will experience a reduction in service levels due to Coronavirus-related absences at local mail centres or delivery offices.